What is the most common cause of sporadic encephalitis worldwide?

 What do Plasmacytoid dendritic cells express high levels of?

 How many genes are there for IFN alpha and IFN beta?

 IFN-gamma - specialist immune signalling molecule

 Produced by activated T cells and NK cells

 Which receptor do these type II IFN signal through?

 Which receptors do type III IFNs signal through?

-Where are type III IFN receptors mainly present?
+Where are the receptors for type III inteferons mainly present?

 Epithelial surfaces E.g. respiratory epithelium and gut